neon-bindings/website/docs/arguments.md

 [Examples](https://github.com/neon-bindings/examples/tree/master/arguments)

-Neon provides built-in mechanisims for accessing the `arguments` object.
+Neon provides built-in mechanism for accessing the `arguments` object.

 Arguments can be passed from JS to Rust and be of any type.
 It is useful to assert that certain values are certain types.